 - 1 teaspoon Oregano

-- 1 teaspoon Knorr Tomato with Chicken Bouillon Powder
+- 1 tablespoon Knorr Tomato with Chicken Bouillon Powder, optional

 - 14.5 ounces Diced Tomatoes